xdpirate/GameSearchHelper/README.md

 The name of the custom search engine.
 This will show in the custom search engine list and when you hover over the resulting icon on the page

 #### **Search URL**
 The URL to use to search with this custom search engine.
 Substitute the search term (game name) with `%search%`.
-If you find that this doesn't work as expected, the website might expect spaces in searches to be replaces with plus-signs (+).
+If you find that this doesn't work as expected, the website might expect spaces in searches to be replaced with plus-signs (+).
 In that case, substitute `%searchPlus%` instead.

 #### **Icon**
 A 16x16 image used to represent the custom search engine.
 This can be anything that's accepted in a html `<img>` tag's `src` attribute, like a direct URL to an image or an icon, or a [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme) with the image contents itself.
 I recommend converting an image to a data URI, as that will make it load instantly, instead of having to make a new HTTP request for each icon to be loaded.
 You can use [Base64 Image Encoder](https://www.base64-image.de/) to easily convert an image into a data URI to paste into this field.